northeastern-rc/rc-public-documentation/docs/source/best-practices/software.md

 ---

 These best practices will help develop high-quality, maintainable, and performant software suitable for HPC and other computational environments.
-Always seek feedback from peers, and don't hesitate to consult with the HPC support team for specific guidance.
+Please always seek feedback from peers, and don't hesitate to consult the HPC support team for specific guidance.